 In year one you'll follow three women throughout their maternity care.
-Your involvement may range from a few weeks to several months and you'll be on-call for each woman/pregnant person's labour and birth.
+Your involvement may range from a few weeks to several months and you'll be on-call for each woman's labour and birth.

-You'll also attend three weeks of hospital placements in both primary and secondary/ tertiary facilities.
+You'll also attend five weeks of hospital placements in both primary and secondary/tertiary facilities.
 If there's no primary unit in your region, you'll do this part of your placement in another region.

-Also in your first year, alongside weekly modules as outlined above, you'll attend four, week-long Wānanga/Intensive in Christchurch, spread across the year.
-These will be held in early February (the first week of the programme), March, July and September.
-You'll also have exams at the end of each semester, although you'll only be required to attend on your own specific rostered exam days.
+Also in your first year, alongside weekly modules as outlined above, you'll attend five, week-long Wānanga/ Intensive in Christchurch, spread across the year.
+These will be held in late January (the first week of the programme), February, May, July and August.
+You'll also have exams in November during a two-week period, although you'll only be required to attend on your own specific rostered exam days.